rzhao010/teamx/README.md

 2. Create and deploy a node.js starter app at https://console.ng.bluemix.net/catalog/starters/sdk-for-nodejs

+3. Wait for the application to deploy

-3. Add a toolchain to it (from the app overview page) and configure it
+4. Add a toolchain to the app (from the applications overview page) and configure it correctly:

+   - Github integration
+   - Delivery pipeline

-4. Check that a repo has been created at https://github.com
+5. Check that a repo has been created at https://github.com

-5. Download the source code to the GitHub desktop tool
+6. Download (clone) the source code to the GitHub desktop tool

-6. Run `npm install --save` to have npm modules installed locally
+7. Run `npm install --save` to have npm modules installed locally

-7. Copy and paste the provided `.gitignore` , `.cfignore` and `.eslintrc` files
+8. Copy and paste the provided `.gitignore` , `.cfignore` and `.eslintrc` files

-8. Start the node.js back-end locally: `node app.js`
+9. Start the node.js back-end locally: `node app.js`

-9. Check if the web app is served locally at http://localhost:6015
+10. Check if the web app is served locally at (e.g. at http://localhost:6015)

    ==> We now have a functional development environment set up